promptfoo/promptfoo/site/docs/red-team/index.md

 We recommend implementing a systematic process:

-1. **Generate diverse adversarial inputs**: Create a wide range of inputs targeting various [vulnerability types](/docs/red-team/llm-vulnerability-types/).
+- **Generate diverse adversarial inputs**: Start by cataloging the failure modes that your organization actually cares about.
+Then, create a wide range of inputs targeting various [vulnerability types](/docs/red-team/llm-vulnerability-types/).

-2. **Set up routine evaluations**: Use an evaluation framework for LLMs to run these inputs through your system.
+- **Set up routine evaluations**: Use an evaluation framework for LLMs to run these inputs through your system.
+This helps to catch fluctuations and regressions in quality.

-3. **Prioritize and address vulnerabilities**: Set a cadence for reviewing flagged outputs and determine priorities for both the red team and developers based on severity and impact.
+- **Prioritize and address vulnerabilities**: Set a cadence for reviewing flagged outputs and determine priorities for both the red team and developers based on severity and impact.

-Additional best practices to consider:
+Other things to think about:

 - **Define your pre-deployment vs post-deployment strategies**, typically with a focus on quantifying risk before changes are shipped to production.